holepunchto/hypercore/README.md

 Built for sharing large datasets and streams of real time data

+For more in-depth documentation see [Hypercore on docs.holepunch.to](https://docs.holepunch.to/building-blocks/hypercore)

 ## Features

 * **Sparse replication.** Only download the data you are interested in.